MozaAdirafi/pbp-flutter-lab/README.md

 4. Make a class for the budget form that contains the "attributes" of the form.
 5. Make a validator to restrict certain inputs.
 7. Make a new file called budget.dart to show the content from form.dart with cards.

+# WEEKLY ASSIGNMENT 09

+## Can we retrieve JSON data without creating a model first?
+If yes, is it better than creating a model before retrieving JSON data?
+It should be possible, by converting the json data directly after being decoded from the url.
+But, it's rare to use this method, even from the Flutter documentation, it creates a models folder first.
+So in my opinion it is not better than making a model first because it is more difficult to read and inefficient.

+## List the widgets that you used in this project and explain their functions.

+- Drawer: To make a drawer in switching pages
+- Container: contain widget widgets
+- ListView: For grouping multiple items and can be scrolled in the view
+- FutureBuilder: For creating widgets based on interaction with widgets and for fetching data

+## Explain the mechanism of retrieving data from json so it can be shown in Flutter.
+First, Add the http package with the flutter pub add http command and provide internet access to the project being created by adding a few lines of code to the file android/app/src/main/AndroidManifest.xml.
+Then,the json data is obtained by fetching the method in the fetchwatchlist.dart file.
+After that, the fetched data will be converted based on the code in my watchlist.dart on the model folder.

+## IMPLEMENTATION
+1. Make two new folders which are "model" and "page"
+2. Move the budger.dart, drawer.dart, form.dart files into the folder page
+3. Add a file on model containing the model from the converted json from watchlist.
+4. Add fetchwatchlist.dart to fetch the data from the watchlist url.
+5. Add My watchlist tile on the drawer.dart
+6. Add mywatchlistpage.dart from the iteration on fetchwatchlist.dart
+7. git add,commit,push.